security-force-monitor/research-handbook/source/persons_postings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-In most cases, the value placed in this attribute is taken verbatim from the source and not edited or standardized.
-In some cases, we remove any dashes from the entry.

-    For example, we would enter ``Brigadier General`` rather than ``Brigadier-General``.
+Ranks for security forces are usually established in law or policy, or listed on websites of security forces themselves.
+Best practice is find this citation first and then use this contextual citation for any other citation referencing a rank with an abbreviation, such as "Lt.
+Col." for Lieutenant Colonel.
+In some countries ranks are refenced with a dash "-" rather than a space between words.
+Generally SFM aims to avoid entering dashes or other additional punctuation into data, and thus would enter ``Brigadier General`` rather than ``Brigadier-General``.

 first_precise:range